-Squash Blossom Quesadillas Recipe
+Squash Blossom Quesadillas With Oaxaca Cheese

 Traditionally a small sprig of epazote (a Mexican herb) is placed in each quesadilla with the squash blossoms.
 You can also lay a strip or two of roasted poblano chile in the quesadilla.

-- 2 Tbsp olive oil
+2 tablespoons extra virgin olive oil

-- 1 cup chopped onion
+1 cup chopped onion

-- 5 cloves of garlic, minced
+5 cloves of garlic, minced

-- 30 summer squash blossoms
+30 summer squash blossoms

-- 1 teaspoon butter
+1 teaspoon butter

-- 12 white corn tortillas
+12 white corn tortillas

-- 8 ounces Oaxaca cheese (a Mexican string cheese) or Monterey jack cheese, sliced
+8 ounces Oaxaca cheese (a Mexican string cheese) or Monterey jack cheese, sliced

-- Chopped fresh cilantro for garnish
+Chopped fresh cilantro for garnish